suhsunghee/suhsunghee/README.md

 ### Hi !
-I'm Sunghee Groffy ! 👋😄
+I'm Sunghee👋😄

 ✨✨ ✨ ✨ ✨ ✨ ✨ ✨ ✨ ✨ ✨ ✨ ✨ ✨ ✨ ✨ ✨ ✨ ✨ ✨ ✨ ✨ ✨ ✨ ✨

-     -🔭 I’m currently working on various data analytics projects
+     -🔭 I work as a data anlyst

-     -🌱 I’m currently advancing my skills in python for data analytics and machine learning, SQL and advanced Tableau analytics!
+     -🌱 I love being out in the wilderness of Colorado

      -📫How to reach me: sg5ar@virginia.edu

-     -⚡ The best moment of my day is when my dog and I go for a walk together
+     -⚡ The best moment of my day is when my dogs and I go for a walk together